ClusterM/hakchi2/README.md

 # hakchi2

-This application can add more games to [the NES Classic Edition](http://www.nintendo.com/nes-classic) or [the Nintendo Classic Mini: Famicom](https://www.nintendo.co.jp/clv).
-All you need is to connect it to PC via microUSB cable.
+This application can add more games to [the Nintendo Classic Mini: NES](https://www.nintendo.co.uk/Misc-/Nintendo-Classic-Mini-Nintendo-Entertainment-System/Nintendo-Classic-Mini-Nintendo-Entertainment-System-1124287.html) or [the Nintendo Classic Mini: Famicom](https://www.nintendo.co.jp/clv).
+All you need to do is connect it to a Windows PC via Micro-USB cable.
 No soldering, no disassembling.

 Features:
 * Allows to change any game settings including command line arguments